viswa-vr-de/pyenvplus/README.md

 # envplus

 **envplus** is a lightweight, robust, and developer-friendly Python package designed to simplify environment variable management.
-It goes beyond basic `.env` loading by providing built-in type casting, automatic validation, hot reloading, and alias support—all in a single, easy-to-use interface.
+It goes beyond basic `.env` loading by providing built-in type casting, automatic validation, hot reloading, alias support, and variable expansion—all in a single, easy-to-use interface.

 ## 🚀 Why envplus?